undergrad-partner-school

 The campus is situated on a picturesque 50-acre site, providing a peaceful and nurturing environment for students to thrive academically, socially, and personally.
 Beyond the classroom, Hood College offers a vibrant student life with numerous clubs, organizations, and athletic programs.
 Students have access to state-of-the-art facilities, including modern research labs, an art gallery, and a fitness center.
 With its commitment to academic excellence and student success, Hood College provides a well-rounded education that prepares students for a successful future in their chosen careers.

-Hood College is a private university located in Frederick, MD and set in a suburban environment.
-This academic institution uses a semester-based calendar.
-It has an acceptance rate of 78%.
-The freshman retention rate at Hood College is 80.3% and the six-year graduation rate is 55%.
+Hood College is a private university located in Frederick, MD.
+This school uses a semester-based calendar.
+It has an acceptance rate of 77%.
+The six-year graduation rate at Hood College is 57%.

 Learn more about what Hood College has to offer based on the most recent data this institution has reported.